Wainwright Office Building: Historic Architecture Guide

 The Building’s Role in Architectural History

-Completed in 1891, the Wainwright Building is often cited as one of the first skyscrapers.
-It helped establish St. Louis as a hub of architectural innovation.
-Sullivan’s daring vision gave American architecture an identity separate from European traditions.
-It marked the transition from masonry load-bearing walls to steel frame construction.
+Completed in 1891, the Wainwright is often cited as one of the first true skyscrapers.
+It helped put St. Louis on the map as a hub of architectural innovation and gave American architecture an identity that was distinctly separate from European traditions.
+Sullivan’s design marked the transition from heavy masonry load-bearing walls to the steel frame construction that would define urban skylines for the next century and counting.

 Preservation and Modern Usage